aginamena/TodoList_App/README.md

-This is a todolist application where a user can enter a tasks on different categories and the categories save each todo item entered in them
+This is a todolist application where a user can enter a task on different categories and the categories save each todo item entered in them